List of Sonic the Hedgehog characters: Sage

 is an artificial intelligence created by Doctor Eggman that resembles a young white haired girl.
 She was introduced in Sonic Frontiers, in which Eggman uses her to investigate the ruins of the Ancients, an alien race that brought the Chaos Emeralds to Earth.
 Upon learning the portal could release the End, a malevolent entity sealed by the Ancients, Sage traps Eggman in Cyber Space for his protection.
 As the End manipulates Sonic into aiding in its release, Sage opposes him with the Ancients' robotic weapons.
 Though she treats Sonic coldly at first due to her programming by Eggman, she gradually develops a respect for him.
-Similarly, as he spends more time with Sage, Eggman begins to see her as more than an artificial being, coming to regard her as his daughter.
+Similarly, Eggman begins to see Sage as more than an artificial being over time, coming to regard her as his daughter.
 In the game's default ending, Sage sacrifices herself to help Sonic defeat the End, but is revived by Eggman using the Ancients' technology; in the "Final Horizon" update, she survives altogether.

 Following the release of Frontiers, Sage made a cameo appearance in The Murder of Sonic the Hedgehog and appears as a playable character in Sonic Racing: CrossWorlds.
+Sage also appears in the audio drama series Sonic the Hedgehog Presents: The Chaotix Casefiles.